Giving preschool children the opportunity to learn in another language.

 More important than the choice of language is the long-term advantages of improved literacy and communication.

-Languages will be incorporated into everyday learning activities to give children the opportunity to use the language themselves.
-They will be encouraged to engage in language learning through play, art, music and stories, increasing their vocabulary along the way.
+Languages are incorporated into everyday learning experiences to give children meaningful opportunities to use the language themselves.
+Children learn in another language through play, art, music, singing, dancing and stories.

 The below map shows the location of services participating in the language program and the language being offered.

-View participating services in Excel and search by language (xlsx - 27.97kb).
+participating services in Excel and search by language

 We are currently working closely with the Victorian Aboriginal Education Association Incorporated and the Victorian Aboriginal Corporation for Languages to ensure protocols are followed in consulting with community and seeking Traditional Owner permissions and endorsement for Aboriginal language programs.

 Benefits of learning a language in the early years